sonawane-bhushan/sonawane-bhushan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as Software Developer at Capgemini
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning kubernetes
 - ⚡ Fun fact: I love to draw and read novels
 - 🥅 2020 Goals: Contribute to Open Source projects